 In addition to the river structure being pre-determined and unaffected by human settlements, we need the following identifying assumptions.
 The independence assumption is that, after controlling for own-location characteristics, productivity fundamentals are uncorrelated with accessibility to other locations.
-The corresponding moment condition is $\mathbb{E}[\epsilon{o,Ag} \ln RNA_o] = 0$.
+The corresponding moment condition is $\mathbb{E}[\epsilon{o,Ag} \ln RNA_o] =$ 0.
 The exclusion restriction is that market opportunity (due to the accessibility to other locations) affects productivity only through its effect on employment and thus through externalities that arise.

 Figure 8 provides intuition behind these identifying assumptions.
 This figure represents three similar areas inside a river basin.
 We focus on the relationship between agricultural population and productivity by comparing the three cells with different colors (pink, red, and brown) that are located next to the bottom-left cells.
 We assume that these three cells have the same observable productivity fundamentals (e.g., soil types, distance to the nearest river point, lake size, elevation, flood risk) that affect labor demand.
 The only observable difference between these cells in this figure is RNA, that is, the weighted accessibility to other cells that face rivers (whether or not these cells have positive populations).
 The middle and right maps have one more river cell than the left map, each in a different location.
 Therefore, RNA is higher in the red and brown cells than that in the pink cell.
 Comparing the red cell in the middle map with the brown cell in the right map, RNA is higher in the brown cell because the additional cell next to the top-right is located closer to the brown cell.
 This variation in RNA, stemming from the river shape in nature, is regarded as a shifter of market potential.
-That is, RNA affects the population size because of the trade mechanism.
+That is, RNA affects the population size through the output trade mechanism, resulting in the agglomeration externality.
 There are still unobservable productivity shifters remaining in the own location.
 Rivers around a location and water level fluctuations may also affect unobservable soil quality directly.
 However, there would be no theoretically plausible reason to believe that, given the same observable geographical conditions in the own location, the unobservable productivity shifters are associated with the variation in RNA that can be generated by exogenous river shapes in locations far away from the own location.
 The comparison between the three panels illustrates this point.
+Another threat to this identification is that a higher RNA may also facilitate importing intermediates, which increases productivity.
+However, most (though limited in this area) intermediate inputs are imported from the rest of the world and from the urban center, and we are also controlling for the river travel distance to the urban center from each community to justify our identification assumptions.